 Farmers markets good for America

 Farmers markets are becoming more common not only in Iowa, but also across the nation.
-The U.S. Department of Agriculture took note of that development this month during the celebration of National Farmers Market Week.
+They are an important source of attractively priced, nutritious food.
+With that in mind, U.S. Secretary of Agriculture Tom Vilsack has issued a proclamation designating Aug.
+7-13 as National Farmers Market Week.

 Farm News applauds the USDA for its strong, multifaceted support of farmers markets.
 These efforts help the agricultural economy in the Hawkeye State and elsewhere.
 They also contribute to a healthier population by improving consumer access to fresh produce.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page